 Stay tuned.
 This space of physician quality is evolving rapidly with many new emerging tools and resources.
 The digital revolution has increased the ability to gather data from multiple sources including electronic medical records and insurance claims.
 Also, the government has advanced many quality initiatives.
 So we may expect more and more validated tools in this area.

-It’s a Personal Choice
+Remember, It’s a Personal Choice

 Rebecca Ashkenazy, MD is the Women’s and Men’s Health, US Medical Director, Pfizer Inc.